lautacorva/lautacorva/README.md

 I am a very friendly individual, so please don't hesitate to reach out if you'd like to!

 ## 👯 Communities
-- Estudiante graduado de #SoyHenry 😃 https://www.soyhenry.com/
+- Graduate student at #SoyHenry 😃 https://www.soyhenry.com/

 ## ⚡ Technologies
 Talk to me about